A Study of Auxora in Patients With Acute Pancreatitis and Accompanying SIRS (CARPO)

 Time Frame

-Time Frame: from SFISD to 48 hours, 72 hours and 96 hours and at time of hospital discharge
+Time Frame: from SFISD to 48 hours, 72 hours and 96 hours and at time of hospital discharge (up to 30 days after SFISD)

-from SFISD to 48 hours, 72 hours and 96 hours and at time of hospital discharge
+from SFISD to 48 hours, 72 hours and 96 hours and at time of hospital discharge (up to 30 days after SFISD)

-Time Frame: from start of first infusion of study drug and through time of hospital discharge or through Day 30, whichever occurs first
+Time Frame: from start of first infusion of study drug through time of hospital discharge or through Day 30, whichever occurs first

-from start of first infusion of study drug and through time of hospital discharge or through Day 30, whichever occurs first
+from start of first infusion of study drug through time of hospital discharge or through Day 30, whichever occurs first

-Length of stay in the hospital
+Length of Stay in the Hospital

 Time Frame: from admission date into the hospital until discharge date from the hospital